-- Special Operations Warrior Foundation provides or identifies funding for educational programs for children with a parent who died serving in Army, Marine Corps, Navy and Air Force special operations.
+- The Special Operations Warrior Foundation provides or identifies funding for educational programs for children who have a parent who died serving in the Army, Marine Corps, Navy or Department of the Air Force special operations.

 Department of Veterans Affairs education benefits

 - Survivors’ and Dependents’ Educational Assistance Program.
-If you’re a surviving military spouse, you are eligible for educational benefits for up to 20 years after the date of your husband or wife’s death.
-Your children are also eligible to use their educational benefits, but typically only between the ages of 18 and 26.
+If you’re a surviving military spouse, you are eligible for educational benefits for up to 20 years after the date of your spouse’s death.
+Your children are also eligible to use their educational benefits, but typically only if they are ages 18 to 26.

 - Marine Gunnery Sergeant John David Fry Scholarship.
 Children or spouses of those who died in the line of duty on or after Sept.
 11, 2001, are potentially eligible to receive the Fry Scholarship, which can provide up to 36 months of benefits at the 100% level.

-- Post-9/11 GI Bill.
-Did your spouse transfer any months of unused Post-9/11 GI Bill benefits before his or her death?
+- Post-9/11 GI Bill®.
+Did your spouse transfer any months of unused Post-9/11 GI Bill® benefits before their death?
 If so, you can take advantage of this benefit after your loved one’s death.
 If unused months were transferred to your child, they can also benefit as long as they have attained a secondary school diploma (or equivalency certificate) or are at least 18 years of age.

-- Rogers STEM Scholarship: Veterans and FRY Scholars who have or will soon exhaust their benefits and are currently enrolled in a STEM degree program or are seeking a teaching certification are eligible to receive the Rogers STEM scholarship.
-Family members who received transferred entitlement are not eligible for additional educational assistance under the STEM Scholarship.
+- Rogers STEM Scholarship.
+Veterans and Fry Scholars who have or will soon exhaust their benefits and are currently enrolled in a STEM degree program or are seeking a teaching certification are eligible to receive the Rogers STEM scholarship.
+Family members who received a transferred entitlement are not eligible for additional educational assistance under the STEM Scholarship.

 Service-specific scholarships and aid

-Each military service and related organization offers financial assistance to family members in need, and many have scholarship options.
+Each military service and related organization offer financial assistance to family members in need, and many have scholarship options.
 Check out your particular branch of service for more information.

 - Army Emergency Relief